-I have backache for the last three years.
+I have had backache for the last three years.
 I am a pilot by profession.
-I am suffering from pain in both upper and lower back.
-On prolonging standing, I feel pain in the lower back and also under my feet, and while sitting without back support, I feel pain in the upper back.
-I feel pain in the upper back even if I lower my neck ,
+I am suffering from pain in both my upper and lower back.
+On prolonged standing, I feel pain in the lower back and also under my feet, and while sitting without back support, I feel pain in the upper back.
+I feel pain in the upper back even if I lower my neck.

 My MRI reports are,

 1. Disc desiccatory changes are noted at CV2-CV3 and CV3-CV4 levels.

 2. Circumferential disc bulges are noted at CV3-CV4, CV4-CV5, and CV5-CV6 levels causing compression of the thecal sac, narrowing of bilateral lateral recesses, and compression of bilateral exiting nerve roots.

 3. Circumferential disc bulges are noted at LV4-LV5 and LV5-SV1 levels causing indentation of thecal sac without significant nerve root compression.

 Can you please suggest to me some solutions and what sort of disease I have?

 The problems you are facing are due to excessive strain on your back and neck muscles.
 As you said, the reason is prolonged standing, bad posture of the back and neck.
 All I can advise, irrespective of what the MRI says is,